m1foley/mahjongwind/README.md

 - Put hidden gong next to exposed if not empty, so it doesn't cover seat-3?
 - Stress-test concurrent events, simulated latency, etc.
 - Show LoserHandComponent to winner too
-- Look into reducing number of liveview updates: can sorting one's own hand not get sent to other players?
 - Consider more CSS animations: exposing a tile, taking from discards, etc.
 - Enforce that the winning tile was the last one picked up